Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Fundamentals of Mie-tronics

-Over the following century, these contributions coalesced into the framework of generalized Lorenz–Mie theory, emphasizing the dual importance of intrinsic scatterer modes and the multipole content of excitation sources~\cite{Gouesbet2011generalized}.
-Advances in nanoscience have since extended scattering analysis to particles of arbitrary shape~\cite{Kildishev2025art}, enabling entirely new classes of photonic devices~\cite{Dorodnyy2023mie}.
+Over the following century, these contributions coalesced into the framework of generalized Lorenz–Mie theory, emphasizing both the intrinsic Mie modes of scatterers and the multipole content of the excitation sources~\cite{Gouesbet2011generalized}.
+Advances in nanoscience have extended scattering analysis to particles of arbitrary shape~\cite{Kildishev2025art}, enabling new classes of photonic devices~\cite{Dorodnyy2023mie}.
 This convergence of multipole physics and nanophotonics defines the emerging paradigm of Mie-tronics~\cite{Won2019into,kivshar_Mie}—a framework that unifies classical scattering theory with modern metasurface design.